 God is not poor and therefore he did not create man in the image of the poor.
 Do you think God put these things, food, clothing and soap in the world for Satan and his people?
 Do you think that once we are in heaven we still need food, clothing and soap?
 God gave these things for us to use now.
-God is the one who gives man the power to gain wealth.42

-The message of prosperity resonates with traditional African thought and worldviews in which religion is connected with material well-being; religious thinking deals with the good life here and now: health, wealth and success in life.
+God is the one who gives man the power to gain wealth.42 and worldviews in which religion is connected with material well-being; religious thinking deals with the good life here and now: health, wealth and success in life.
 Prosperity is therefore not just about material well-being but also about health, with sickness being interpreted as the outcome of demonic action.
 For this reason, deliverance and prayer healing take centre stage in many churches.